sinagilassi/mozichem-hub/README.md

 MoziChem-Hub empowers researchers, engineers, and developers to seamlessly expose core computational chemistry and process modeling tools as MCP servers, making them accessible through standardized APIs and enabling integration with modern AI workflows.

+**Important:** MoziChem-Hub is built on top of **[FastMCP](https://github.com/jlowin/fastmcp)**, a powerful Python package that provides the core MCP (Model Context Protocol) functionality.
+FastMCP enables the seamless creation and deployment of MCP servers, making it the foundation that powers all MoziChem-Hub modules.

 *Please note: This is the initial version of the application, and we're continuously working to add new MCP modules in future releases.*

 ## ✨ What You Can Do